Rsemane/ESXI-on-Azure-VM/Deployment.md

  ![InstallESXi](images/Create-VM-3.png)

 5. Customize your settings.
 Set the parameters of virtual hardware.
 There are two options available for CD/DVD drive used by VM: Host device and ESXi datastore.
 Use the second option and upload the ISO installation image  of the operating system to the local datastore on the ESXi host.
+Click **Next**

   ![InstallESXi](images/Create-VM-4.png)